Getting your high school diploma is one of the best things you can do for yourself, and one of the most important ways to further your career.

 Interested?
 Here's what to do next

 You must register in person to enroll in a class.
-Our registration events happen 3 times per year: August/September, January and March/April.
+Our registration events happen 3 times per year: Fall: August/September, Winter: January and Spring: March/April.
 Registration sessions and classes are held at a number of library locations, check our Events Calendar to see when the next registration cycle starts.
+Remember that you will stay for at least 3 hours, but then you will be placed right away.

 17 year-olds must bring their High School discharge papers to registration and proof of age.

 At your registration session, you will be assigned your class location based on your educational experience and what classes are available.
-You can attend registration at any class location regardless of what class you want to attend.
+You can attend registration at any scheduled location even if that is not where you want to attend classes.
 Try to attend the earliest registration date possible—classes at certain locations fill up quickly!
+At your registration session, you will be given options for class locations based on your level.

 - Learning Express Library: Test prep material and practice exams for the GED exams.
 (An unexpired library barcode and PIN is required for access.)